aws-amplify/docs/js/xr.md

 Amplify.configure(awsmobile);
 ```

-For more infomation about using `amplify xr` in the Amplify CLI type `amplify xr help` in your Amplify project.
+For more information about using `amplify xr` in the Amplify CLI type `amplify xr help` in your Amplify project.

 ### Manual setup